Here's why you can't upload a secured, protected, or locked PDF.

 Difference between user-locked PDFs and owner-locked PDFs

-- User-locked PDFs with view restrictions - these require a password in order to open, view, duplicate, print, copy from or edit the PDF.
+User-locked PDFs with view restrictions - these require a password in order to open, view, duplicate, print, copy from, or edit the PDF.
 You won't be able to upload these types of files on Flipsnack.

-- Owner-locked PDFs with edit restrictions - these can be viewed without password, but you can't modify the file in any way.
+Owner-locked PDFs with edit restrictions - these can be viewed without a password, but you can't modify the file in any way.
 You can upload owner-locked PDFs on Flipsnack just like any other regular PDF, and it will work just fine.
 However, if you make any edits in one of these flipbooks, you won't be able to download the file at all.

 The explanations are logical.